 where the constant $C(n,p)>0$ blows up as $p\to1$.
 Recently, with the aid of the fake distance coming from capacity, $ C(n,p)$ was proved by Mari-Rigoli-Setti \cite{mrs} to be bounded by $\frac{n-1}{p-1}$ as $p\to1$.
 Moreover, \eqref{secor} and \eqref{p-ly2} were generalized to weighted manifolds $(M^n,g,e^{-h}d{\rm vol}_g)$.
 A weighted $p$-harmonic function $w$ in a domain $\Omega\subset M^n$ is a weak solution to the weighted $p$-harmonic equation Under the Bakry-\'{E}mery curvature-dimension condition $ Ric_h^N\ge -\kz$ for some $N\in[n,\fz) $ and $\kz\ge 0$ (see Section 2 for details), Dung-Dat \cite{dd16} showed that if $w>0$, then $|\nb \ln w|^{\frac{p-\gz}{2}}\in W^{1,2}_\loc $ with $\gz<0$ and also

-The main aim of this paper is to build up a quantitative second order Sobolev estimate of $ \ln w$ for positive $p$-harmonic functions $w$ in Riemannian manifolds under Ricci curvature bounded from blow and also for positive weighted $p$-harmonic functions $w$ in weighted manifolds under the Bakry-\'{E}mery curvature-dimension condition.
+The main aim of this paper is to build up a quantitative second-order Sobolev estimate of $ \ln w$ for positive $p$-harmonic functions $w$ in Riemannian manifolds under Ricci curvature bounded from {below} and also for positive weighted $p$-harmonic functions $w$ in weighted manifolds under the Bakry-\'{E}mery curvature-dimension condition.
 See Theorem 1.1 and Theorem 1.2 separately.
-These improve the corresponding second order Sobolev regularity in \cite{wz10,dd16} mentioned above.
+These improve the corresponding second-order Sobolev regularity in \cite{wz10,dd16} mentioned above.